JagratiVerma1408/SkinCancerDetector/README.md

 ## Skin Cancer Detector
-</h3>Android Application to find top 3 categories of the skin cancer to which the given input image matches.</h3>
+</h3>Android Application to find the top 3 categories of skin cancer to which the given input image matches..</h3>

 ## Main Features

-* Gives brief introduction about the types of skin cancer .
+* Gives a brief introduction about the types of skin cancer.
 * Using Input Image finding the most similar type of top 3 Skin Cancer.
 * Integrated Tfilte float Model in Android Application.
 ## Screenshots

 <table>
   <tr>
     <td>